-Earnings or loss from discontinued operations, including prior year components of earnings or loss, is presented in a single amount in the Consolidated Statements of Earnings and Comprehensive Income.
-This amount, which comprises the post-tax earnings or loss of discontinued operations and the post-tax gain or loss resulting from the measurement and disposal of assets classified as held for sale, is further analyzed in note 22.
+Loss from discontinued operations, including prior year components of earnings or loss, is presented in a single amount in the Consolidated Statements of (Loss) Earnings and Comprehensive (Loss) Income.
+This amount, which comprises the post-tax loss of discontinued operations and the post-tax loss resulting from the measurement and disposal of assets classified as held for sale, is further analyzed in note 22.

-The disclosure for the discontinued operation in the prior year relate to all operations that have been discontinued by the end of the reporting period for the latest period presented.
+The disclosure for the discontinued operations in the prior year relate to all operations that have been discontinued by the end of the reporting period for the latest period presented.